 Foster Innovation and Creativity:

-Manager must encourage talent and lets his team think outside of the box, encourages going beyond the conventional ways and demonstrates willingness to try out different solutions.
+A manager must encourage talent and lets his team think outside of the box, encourages going beyond the conventional ways and demonstrates a willingness to try out different solutions.
 He understands a situation or problem by identifying patterns or connections and addresses key underlying issues.
-Give them a space and encourage them for more innovative and be creative on their work.
+Give them space and encourage them for more innovative and be creative in their work.

 Evaluate Team Performance:

 Leadership is achieving results.
 A Manager demonstrates focus on action and commitment towards achieving outcomes of their effort.
-He lets his team contribute to organizational strategic performance by developing individual/group goals in alignment to Organization’s objective and goals.
+He lets his team contribute to organizational strategic performance by developing individual/group goals in alignment to the Organization’s objectives and goals.
 He the leader should show the roadmap, should lead the way.
-As a leader you need to gain the commitment from every individual in your team to decide their individual goals and target.
-Use their skill and talents to achieve the organisation target.
+As a leader, you need to gain the commitment from every individual in your team to decide their individual goals and target.
+Use their skill and talents to achieve the organization target.